deepesdl/deepesdl-doc/docs/guide/user-guide.md

 there are two approaches to generate datasets.
 In the simpler one, the data is retrieved from an existing datastore without persisting the dataset, usually using a Jupyter notebook.
-If a dataset is persisted and furthermore based on input data that needs to be e.g. downloaded beforehand or other preprocessing steps are performed, then the cube generation recipe approach is the suitable one.
+If a dataset shall be persisted, maybe even re-published,  and is furthermore based on input data that needs to be e.g. downloaded beforehand or other preprocessing steps are performed, then the cube generation recipe approach is the suitable one.